-The Better Market Street project offers a special opportunity to envision a new Market Street.
+Market Street is one of the city’s premier streets that is historically and culturally important in connecting neighborhoods, yet, the corridor needs to be upgraded and updated.
+The Better Market Street project is a special opportunity to envision a new Market Street.
 The goal of the project is to revitalize Market Street from Octavia Boulevard to The Embarcadero and reestablish the street as the premier cultural, civic and economic center of San Francisco and the Bay Area.
-The new design would create a comfortable, universally accessible, sustainable, and enjoyable place that attracts more people on foot, bicycle and public transit to visit shops, adjacent neighborhoods and area attractions.
+The new design aims to create a comfortable, universally accessible, sustainable, and enjoyable place that attracts more people on foot, bicycle and public transit to visit shops, adjacent neighborhoods and area attractions.

 The project is a collaboration between five key city agencies along with community partners.
 For more details on proposed designs, please click the button below:

-Better Market Street: Quick-Build
+Better Market Street: Car-Free Quick-Build

 - 100 new cross-street passenger and commercial loading zones to accommodate safe loading

 - Peak hour loading restrictions on Market Street to reduce conflicts between people on bicycles, transit and commercial vehicles – Completed January 2020

 - Extending existing transit-only lane east from Third to Main Street - the segment of Market with the most transit service - and making it Muni-only (taxis and non-Muni buses will no longer be allowed)

 - Installing painted safety zones at eight intersections to make crossing the street safer – Completed, January 2020

 - Adding bicycle intersection improvements at Eighth, Page, Battery, and Valencia streets – Completed, January 2020

 - Changes to sections of Ellis (completed March 2020), Jones (coming in 2021), 2nd and Steuart (completed January 2020) streets to improve safety and vehicle movement.
 See below map for details.